tuoitho/CosmeticsShop/README.md

 #### 🎯 Strong adherence to Object-Oriented Programming principles, with relationships and attributes accurately established.
 For example, a product does not have a quantity property,...

 #### 🔐 Advanced Security Features
-- ##### Defined a method to retrieve logged-in user information via the SecurityContextHolder class (the class responsible for storing security information of the current user).
+- ##### Define a method to retrieve logged-in user information through the SecurityContextHolder class, independent of other methods like session-based retrieval.

 - ##### Implemented a check for locked user accounts during login using a custom class.